CHRONIC DISEASE PROGRAMS

-- Type 2 diabetes accounts for 17% of deaths in adults over age 25.
+- Type 2 diabetes accounts for 17 percent of deaths in adults over age 25.

-- Losing just 5-7% body weight has been shown to reduce the risk of diabetes by 58%.
+- Losing just 5-7 percent body weight has been shown to reduce the risk of diabetes by 58 percent.

 Watch this video to understand your diabetes risks.

-LIVESTRONG at the YMCA serves people affected by cancer and empowers them to reclaim their health and well being.
+LIVESTRONG® at the YMCA® serves people affected by cancer and empowers them to reclaim their health and well being.
 The Tampa Bay Area YMCAs are honored to offer this program to residents of Tampa Bay.
-LIVESTRONG at the YMCA, has served more than 25,000 people affected by cancer at nearly 400 YMCA locations throughout the country.
+LIVESTRONG at the YMCA has served more than 25,000 people affected by cancer at nearly 400 YMCA locations across the nation.

 We have set up a number of LIVESTRONG group exercise classes that will address the special wants, needs and interests of cancer survivors.
 This is a free program and is offered to any cancer survivor.

 Certified YMCA fitness instructors give personal individualized instruction to the participants.
-To find out if your branch offers these classes, please contact a Y Welcome Center Staff by calling the branch directly.
+To find out if your branch offers these classes, please contact a Y Welcome Center staff member by calling the branch directly.